verbruggenalex/platform/docs/README.md

 exception.
 It must contain a minimum set of properties, like project.id, etc.
 A list of required properties is still to be delivered.
-Aside from the required properties you can add any other properties that are project specific and do not contain any credentials.
-*Requirements*: Always commit, No credentials, No environments, Needed for builds.
+Aside from the required properties you can add any other properties that are project specific and do not contain any credentials. <br>*Requirements*: Always commit, No credentials, No environments, Needed for builds.
 </details>
 <details><summary><b>build.properties.local</b></summary>